tmiddlet2666/coherence-playground/monitoring-docker/README.md

 ## Running the Example

-from the `coherence-docker-metrics` directory run:
+from the `monitoring-docker` directory run:

 ```bash
 docker-compose up -d